KXLK-CD

-KXLK-CD, virtual channel 40 (UHF digital channel 14), is a low-power, Class A Ion Mystery–affiliated television station licensed to Austin, Texas, United States.
-Owned by the Univision Local Media subsidiary of TelevisaUnivision USA, it is a sister station to Killeen-licensed Univision owned-and-operated station KAKW-DT (channel 62).
+KXLK-CD (channel 40) is a low-power, Class A television station in Austin, Texas, United States.
+It is owned by TelevisaUnivision alongside Killeen-licensed Univision owned-and-operated station KAKW-DT (channel 62).
 KXLK-CD's transmitter is located at the West Austin Antenna Farm north of West Lake Hills.

 History

 The station was affiliated with the religious African-American The Word Network.
 Until September 2014, KXLK-CA was the Home Shopping Network affiliate for the Austin area.

 Due to the 2016–2017 FCC TV spectrum auction, KXLK-CD moved from RF channel 23 to RF channel 14 on June 21, 2019.
 On October 17, 2017, Univision announced its intent to purchase KXLK-CD from Radio Spectrum Partners for $2.55 million.

 ATSC 3.0 lighthouse

-KXLK-CD transitioned to ATSC 3.0 lighthouse station on May 19, 2021 and carries ATSC 3.0 simulcasts of KTBC, KAKW, and KTFO.
+KXLK-CD transitioned to an ATSC 3.0 lighthouse station on May 19, 2021, and carries ATSC 3.0 simulcasts of KTBC, KAKW, and KTFO.

 The following ATSC 3.0 subchannels broadcast on RF channel 14: